Recent Work | ALEX CARP

 What happens when the people who invented educational television try to reinvent humanitarian aid? [link]

-New York City's New Nightlife Mayor | The New York Review of Books online
+New York City's New Nightlife Mayor | The New York Review of Books

 Tagging along with Ariel Palitz, the city's first "night mayor." [link]

-History for a Post-Fact America | The New York Review of Books online
+History for a Post-Fact America | The New York Review of Books

 Jill Lepore has called history “the anti-novel” and “the novel’s twin.”
 Her new history of America comes at a time when the raw materials of the genre seem to be losing their hold. [link]

-Slavery and the American University | The New York Review of Books online
+Slavery and the American University | The New York Review of Books

 From their very beginnings, the American university and American slavery have been intertwined, but only recently are we beginning to understand how deeply. [link]